-Julia is a partner in the private client and tax team, focusing on elder law.
+Julia is a consultant in the private client and tax team, focusing on elder law.

 She is rated as 'incredibly capable' in Legal 500 2017.
 She has a particular interest in international and cross border mental capacity issues.
 She was past chair of STEP's multi jurisdictional Mental Capacity special interest group and a regular lecturer on elder law topics.

 A contributor to a number of books including the Law Society's Elderly Client Handbook, she is a consultant editor of and contributor to Tolley's Finance and Law for the Older Client and a member of the editorial board of Lexis Nexis Elder Law Journal.
 She is also one of the two UK members of the US National Academy of Elder Law Attorneys Inc. and a past Chair of Solicitors for the Elderly.

 Other specialisms include probate, succession and post death planning.

 Julia was awarded the 'People's Choice' award for Trusted Advisor of the Year at 2015/16 STEP Private Client Awards.
 Click here to watch the winners clip and the interview with Julia.

 'Julia Abrey is at the forefront of representation of those lacking mental capacity.
 She is a hugely experienced lawyer specialising in elderly clients and non-contentious work.
 Julia is able to build an easy rapport with her clients and is simply always right.